securingsam/SmartScanner-iOS-Spec/README.md

 ## Usage

+## Setup

 ### Importing the library

-Importing the library in your Swift code is pretty straightforward:
+Importing the library in your Swift code is pretty straightforward

 ```swift
 import SmartScannerSDK